-This year in 2020, as a result of the impact of the corona virus, we are unable to gather as a group.
-Therefore, an online version of the festival is available.
-In place of walking through the booths, you can peruse samples of various artists, then contact them to consider one of the pieces displayed or something else they offer.
-You can then arrange payment directly with them, all safe from the potential threat of the virus.c.
+For those who are hesitant about being around people, in place of walking through the booths, you can peruse samples of various artists, then contact them to consider one of the pieces displayed or something else they offer.
+You can then arrange payment directly with them.

 We hope that you will enjoy this new format and continue to promote an appreciation for good art, support the artists who have limited opportunities to sell their work, and help sustain the Holy Cross Retreat Center for years to come!

 If you have any questions or concerns please contact us and we will assist.